Nuer massacre

-The Nuer massacre, which occurred from December 15 to December 18, 2013, was a well-organized, intentional mass killing perpetrated against thousands of Nuer civilians by Dinka SPLA soldiers, Presidential Guard - Tiger Division, and Mathiang Anyoor (Dut Ku Beny), supported by Uganda People's Defence Forces (UPDF), orchestrated by the President of the Republic of South Sudan Salva Kiir Mayardit, Jieng Council of Elders (JCE), and Dinka high-ranking military generals within the SPLA army in Juba.
-More than 47,000 Nuer civilians were massacred in four days between December 15 and December 18, 2013.
-A couple of years later, the death toll was projected to be over 50,000 Nuer civilians as fighting rapidly engulfed the entire region of the Upper Nile.
+The Nuer massacre, which occurred from 15 to 18 December 2013, was a well-organized, intentional mass killing perpetrated against thousands of Nuer civilians by Dinka Sudan People's Liberation Army (SPLA) soldiers, Presidential Guard - Tiger Division, and Mathiang Anyoor (Dut Ku Beny), supported by Uganda People's Defence Forces (UPDF), orchestrated by the President of the Republic of South Sudan Salva Kiir Mayardit, Jieng Council of Elders (JCE), and Dinka high-ranking military generals within the SPLA army in Juba.
+Around 20,000 thousand Nuer civilians were massacred in four days between 15 and 18 December 2013.

-The Nuer massacre sparked a wave of widespread anger among the Nuer people in Jonglei, Upper Nile, and Unity States and the rise of recurrent revenge attacks against Dinka by the Nuer White Army and the defected Nuer SPLA soldiers marked the beginning of the South Sudanese civil war.
-This led to the expansion of UNMISS Protection of Civilians (PoC) sites across South Sudan which were originally established on 8 July 2011 with the intent of the Security Council renewing the UN resolution 1996 (2011) for an extended period, Since then the Security Council has been renewing the resolution consistently to remain in South Sudan.
+The Nuer massacre sparked a wave of widespread anger among the Nuer people in Jonglei, Upper Nile, and Unity State and the rise of recurrent revenge attacks against Dinka by the Nuer White Army and the defected Nuer SPLA soldiers marked the beginning of the South Sudanese civil war.
+This led to the expansion of UNMISS Protection of Civilians (PoC) sites across South Sudan.
+The civil war continued until 2018 and lead to around 400,000 excess civilian deaths.
+In 2017 the UK Government secretary for international development, Priti Patel stated that the ongoing fighting had a "basis for genocide".
+The Nuer massacre was termed as ethnic cleansing by the United Nations.

-The Nuer massacre was termed as ethnic cleansing, except the UK Government which has branded this kind of targeted mass killings based on ethnic line as genocide.